Jinwoo290350/Jinwoo290350/README.md

 A developer and enthusiast! and a handsome man
 ----------------------------------------------

-* 🌍  I'm based in Thailand
+* 🌍 I'm headquartered in Thailand Concerning Me possess an enthusiasm for coding and technology
-* About Me Have a passion for technology and coding Enjoy creating innovative solutions.
+* Have fun coming up with novel solutions.
-* Fun fact: I like to read.
-Watch movies and do projects.
+* Unusual fact: I enjoy reading.
+Watch films and work on projects.
-* ✉️  You can contact me at [frankhupu@gmail.com](mailto:frankhupu@gmail.com)
+*  ✉️ My email address is [frankhupu@gmail.com].(frankhupu@gmail.com as mailto)

 ![Hackerrank](https://img.shields.io/badge/-Hackerrank-2EC866?style=for-the-badge&logo=HackerRank&logoColor=white)